shshen-closer/Open-University-Learning-Analytics-dataset/README.md

 If you are want to use this dataset, please cite the following paper:

-*Kuzilek, J., Hlosta, M. & Zdrahal, Z. Open University Learning Analytics dataset.
-Sci Data 4, 170171 (2017).
+_Kuzilek, J., Hlosta, M. & Zdrahal, Z. Open University Learning Analytics dataset.
+Sci Data 4, 170171 (2017)_

 The dataset is freely available at https://analyse.kmi.open.ac.uk/open_dataset under a CC-BY 4.0 license.